Back to Blog

 • IDE: Xcode (macOS only)

-• Hardware requirement: Mac computer for development
+• Hardware needed: A Mac computer for development

 • Developer account: $99/year (Apple Developer Program)